 Transceiver module usually come in either single mode or multimode modules.
 Chances are that you may make a choice between these two types transceiver module.
 But before that, there are a couple of factors you should consider.
 Single mode transceiver modules support longer reach data transmission and higher speed rates than multimode transceiver module.
 That’s mainly because multimode modules have shorter wavelength(around 850nm) than single mode modules(around 1260nm-1650nm).
 But in datacom environments, both singlemode transceiver modules and multimode transceiver modules can accommodate speeds beyond 50G as of today.
 And due to the “fragility” of single mode fiber system, single mode modules usually cost more than multimode.
 But single mode fiber costs less than multimode fiber.
 With regard to how to save largest budget, read this article for cost comparison: Single-mode Cabling Cost vs. Multimode Cabling Cost.
 So if you are hovering over the two types, port speed, desired reach and interconnect topology and total cost should be considered as the main decision criteria.

-The short answer for this question is no. Single mode module is 1310nm laser-based, and multimode module is 850nm LED-based, therefore, single mode optical modules only work over single mode fibers and multimode optical modules only work over multimode fibers.
+The short answer for this question is no. Single mode module is 1310nm laser-based, and multimode module is 850nm LED-based, therefore, single mode optical modules only work over single mode fiber and multimode optical modules only work over multimode fiber.
 Single mode module should be used with single mode module over single mode fibers, and multimode module should be used with multimode module over multimode fibers.
 We can’t connect single mode module to multimode module.
 But for some optical modules that can work both over single mode and multimode fibers, such as 1310nm laser-based 1000BASE-LX/LH modules.
-If we want to use it over multimode fibers, we could use mode conditioning patch cables.
+If we want to use it over multimode fibers, we could use mode conditioning patch cable.
 Want to know more about mode conditioning patch cables, you can read this article Mode Conditioning Patch Cord Utilized in 1/10 Gigabit Ethernet Applications.

 In real world, many networks are composed of components from multiple vendors instead of OEM optics.
 For example, a Cisco switch may use a FS.COM transceiver module, connected with Corning fiber cables to an HP switch.
 Then you may have a question: 3rd party vs. OEM, what’s the difference?
 Why 3rd part optics spring up like mushrooms upon OEM optical modules’ existence?